byunw/byunw.github.io/_pages/machine-learning-fundamentals.md

 The fully-connected neural network has initial weights.
 When the two inputs are fed into the network, 15 and 15 are outputted.
 The mean-squared loss of 25 is calculated and then backpropagation occurs (gradients of weights are computed).
 Then, gradient descent can be applied to all the weights of the fully-connected neural network.
-But, why do we use gradient descent? what is the purpose of using gradient descent?
+What is gradient descent trying to achieve?